Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 death, create greater undead, finger of death, soul bind; Market Price:*
 1,505,312 gp; *Cost to Create:* 1,290,156 gp + 14,303 XP.

+### Planar Might
-**Planar Might:** The wielder of this powerful staff is immune to the effects of any planar alignment traits, as well as the positive-dominant and negative-dominant traits or a plane.
+The wielder of this powerful staff is immune to the effects of any planar alignment traits, as well as the positive-dominant and negative-dominant traits or a plane.
 It also allows use of the following spells.